 7. Finally, hit the ‘Convert to GIF!’ button.

-Although you can access the EZGIF website in a browser on an Android and iOS device, the ease-of-use that you would get on a computer is far-fetched.
-Which is why downloading a platform-specific dedicated app on these platforms is the ideal way to save a GIF from Twitter.
+Although you can access the EZGIF website in a browser on an Android and iOS device, the ease of use that you would get on a computer is far-fetched.
+This is why downloading a platform-specific dedicated app on these platforms is the ideal way to save a GIF from Twitter.

 Saving a GIF on Android

 To save a GIF from Twitter on Android, we recommend you use the ‘Tweet2GIF’ app.
 It is a pretty straightforward app with an easy-to-use interface to get the task done without much hassle.

 1. Download and install ‘Tweet2GIF’ app from the PlayStore.

 2. Open the tweet with the GIF you want to save, hit the arrow-down button, and select the ‘Copy link to Tweet’ option.

 3. Open the Tweet2GIF app, and in the Url input field, paste the URL (link) you just copied.

 4. Finally, hit the ‘Download GIF’ button to save the GIF to your device.

 You can access the saved GIF in the directory that you set as the default download directory.
 Additionally, you can also download the MP4, share the GIF via different apps, access the previous history, and perform a few more customizations using the settings.